 An arched corridor runs around the room.
 Small canopies stand at the corner of the platform that has this structure.

 Behind the main building are cenotaphs of the later members of the family.
 The cenotaphs of Karan Singh & Narinder Singh carry plaques, all others are anonymous.
 Rajmata who recently died was also cremated here.

-The best part of Shahi Samadhan is an open pavilion in white marble on top.
+The best part of Shahi Samadhan is an open pavilion with white marble on top.
 I wonder what was the purpose of this pavilion.
-Being right on top of the Mausoleum, no one would really sit here.
-Was it just an architectural element or there was a purpose to it in war-ridden Punjab of those times.
+Being right on top of the Mausoleum, no one would really sit there.
+Was it just an architectural element or there was a purpose to it in the war-ridden Punjab of those times?

 Who Was Baba Ala Singh?

 Baba Ala Singh was born to Ram Singh in 1691.
 He started fighting small battles giving protection to people of the Phulkian area that would include the districts of Patiala, Nabha, and Jind today.
 He established Kachha Patiala in 1745.
 A fort was built around the place where he used to sit.
 This is a huge fort, now at the heart of the city of Patiala called Qila Mubarak.
 Baba Ala Singh’s Gaddi became famous and a dynasty was founded.